mostafa-drz/spotify-companion/docs/DESIGN_SYSTEM.md

 - Keyboard navigation support
 - ARIA labels where necessary
 - Screen reader friendly markup
+- All feedback (loading, errors, success) is handled via minimal inline messages—no toast notifications or popups, in line with the product's minimalism and accessibility philosophy.

 ## 🎨 Responsive Design
 - Mobile-first approach